Return to Index

 |Breakfast cereal (unfortified)||1 cup||5-7 (check Nutrition Facts label)|

 |Chicken, roasted without skin||3 ounces||7.3|

 |Pasta, enriched, boiled||1 cup||2.4|

 - People who consume excessive amounts of alcohol

 Tips For Increasing Your Niacin Intake:

-- Bake a potato and top with black beans, salsa, and cheese or throw some steamed broccoli and carrots and a spoonful or two of low-fat sour cream on to your potato
+- Bake a potato and top with black beans, salsa, and cheese or steamed broccoli, carrots, and a spoonful or 2 of low-fat sour cream.

 - Reviewer: Michael Woods, MD